Blow up analysis for Keller-Segel system

 \begin{defi} If $u$, $\nabla v$ are smooth in $\R^2\times(-\infty,0]$ and satisfy \eqref{eqn}, where the second equation is understood as

 then it is called an ancient solution of \eqref{eqn}. \end{defi} Ancient solutions play an important role in the analysis of blow up phenomena for many nonlinear parabolic equations.

-Similar to the blow up analysis used in the proof of Theorem \ref{thm first time singularity}, we can analyse the large scale structure of ancient solutions by the blowing down analysis, that is, to consider the convergence of the sequence defined in \eqref{blowing up sequence}, but now with $\lambda\to+\infty$. \begin{thm} Assume that $(u,v)$ is an ancient solution, satisfying
+Similar to the blow up analysis used in the proof of Theorem \ref{thm first time singularity}, we can analyse the large scale structure of ancient solutions by the blow-down analysis, that is, to consider the convergence of the sequence defined in \eqref{blow-up sequence}, but now with $\lambda\to+\infty$. \begin{thm} Assume that $(u,v)$ is an ancient solution, satisfying

 Then the followings hold. \begin{description} \item [(i) Quantization] There exists an $N\in\mathbb{N}$ such that

 \item [(ii) Blow-down limit] For any sequence $\lambda_i\to +\infty$, there exists a subsequence (not relabelling) and $N$ distinct points $p_j\in \R^2$ such that, for any $t<0$,